StandishMan25/VBA-Module-Bundler/README.md

 ## Caveats
 * EPPlus cannot transfer/create Designer Modules (UserForms)
 * EPPlus cannot save a file as an `xlam` file, thus no "hidden" libraries could be created from this.
 You could of course save this as an `xlsm` extension, then open and save as `xlam`.
+* Ribbon methods (customUI) appear to not function properly when merged.